- B.A. with honors, 1976, University of Chicago

 Antibiotics are effective at killing most bacteria, however for any large population there are always a small number of survivors no matter how long the treatment is administered.
 These bacterial cells that survive antibiotic treatment are called persisters and the phenomenon of bacterial persistence is long-standing.
 The project aims to elucidate the molecular mechanisms of dormancy in bacteria where bacteria are not killed by antibiotics but rather persist throughout treatment and awaken after the antibiotic therapy ceases.
 This leads to disease recurrence as well as increased antimicrobial resistance.
 The project aims to understand the signals that lead to the dormant state and eventually to develop therapeutic interventions that can “wake” these bacteria before antibiotic therapy ceases.

-- Cheng HY, Soo VW, Islam S, McAnulty MJ, Benedik MJ & Wood TK (2013) Toxin GhoT of the GhoT/GhoS TA System Damages the Cell Membrane to Reduce ATP and to Reduce Growth Under Stress.
-Environ Microbiol 0: Full text
+- Cheng HY, Soo VW, Islam S, McAnulty MJ, Benedik MJ & Wood TK (2014) Toxin GhoT of the GhoT/GhoS toxin/antitoxin system damages the cell membrane to reduce adenosine triphosphate and to reduce growth under stress.
+Environ Microbiol 16:1741-54 Full text

 - Martínez AK, Gordon E, Sengupta A, Shirole N, Klepacki D, Martinez-Garriga B, Brown LM, Benedik MJ, Yanofsky C, Mankin AS, Vazquez-Laslop N, Sachs MS & Cruz-Vera LR (2014) Interactions of the TnaC nascent peptide with rRNA in the exit tunnel enable the ribosome to respond to free tryptophan.
 Nucleic Acids Res 42:1245-56 Full text